 Dogs bark for a number of reasons, leaving many owners to wonder how best to solve the problem.
 Here are the most common causes for barking in dogs and some tips to minimize it.

 For a fearful dog, it’s best to broaden their horizons so they’re not frightened by everything they come across.
-Give them good experiences with different people, places and things and get them into a Gentle Leader.
-It builds their confidence and helps control their barking.
+Give them good experiences with different people, places, and things.
+For more details about this process, see our counter conditioning and desensitization handout.
 It’s also helpful to give them a job.
-They don’t need to worry because when they sit, great things happen and you can take care of the thing that has them scared.
+When you ask them to sit, they know something good is about to happen, so they’ll worry less and you can take care of whatever scared them.